-However, this is no cause for panic, as successful fly control in your garden and home greatly reduces your chances of being hit with an infestation.
-It is crucial to nip a housefly problem in the bud, since female adult houseflies can produce up to 2,000 eggs in a single lifetime.
+However, this is no cause for panic, as an effective fly control system in your garden and home greatly reduces your chances of being hit with an infestation.
+It is crucial to nip a housefly problem in the bud since female adult houseflies can produce up to 2,000 eggs in a single lifetime.
 Successful housefly control involves the following steps.

 Locating the Source

-Female houseflies tend to lay their eggs in damp areas close to food supplies.
+Female house flies tend to lay their eggs in damp areas close to food supplies.
 Each batch of eggs contains 75 to 150 eggs, which become larvae in 24 hours.
 By getting rid of food sources, you are reducing the flies’ chances of propagation.
-Houseflies tend to be attracted to garbage, animal carcasses, manure and compost heaps.
+House flies tend to be attracted to garbage, animal carcases, manure and compost heaps.
 It is advisable to keep your home free of exposed food.
 Food sources up to 800 metres away can attract flies into your home, so search outside the house as well.